Try Our Exclusive Room Finder

 Port Orleans Riverside has around 200 handicap-accessible rooms.
 Some feature roll-in showers, while others include assistive hearing devices.
 A subset of these rooms have been converted to comply with Florida's Accessibility Code, with changes to everything from bed, counter-top, and dresser drawer height, to door widths, wheelchair ramps, and more.

-Some of Riverside's accessible rooms have the standard setup of 2 double beds; all rooms with roll-in showers have 1 king bed, and a small number of roll-in shower rooms have both 1 king bed and 1 double bed.
+Some of Riverside's accessible rooms have the standard setup of 2 queen beds; all rooms with roll-in showers have 1 king bed, and a small number of roll-in shower rooms have both 1 king bed and 1 queen bed.
 Use our hotel room finder to see which rooms have which features.

 Standard Rooms and Preferred Rooms, Standard Views and Pool Views

 Disney knows that some hotel rooms are better than others.
 Most people prefer to be close to the lobby and dining, and want something pretty to look at from their hotel room window.
 To capitalize on this, Disney categorizes all of Port Orleans Riverside's hotel rooms based on how long it takes you to walk to the lobby, and what you see from inside the room.

 Here's the system Disney uses:

 - A Preferred Room with Standard View is a room in

 buildings 14, 15, 18 or 27 that is close to the lobby and Riverside Mill Food

 Court.
 The view

 from your window may include landscaping and trees, or